 Fashion meets high tech.
 Bam cases are designed and made in France.
 They are high-end cases, nothing basic about them.
-Perfect for folks who have already invested in a luthier made guitar.
+Perfect for folks who have already invested in a costly or a luthier-made guitar.
 The hard shell ABS case is designed to protect valuable classical guitars during travel and storage.
 Check it on Amazon

 The instrument is suspended on plush foam cushions with an additional set of cushions provided for a perfect fit.
 There are ample pockets and storage spaces for keeping a guitarist’s accessories like strings, nail files, tuner, etc. There are two neoprene anti-slip, backpack straps for use if needed.

 If you live in an area of variable humidity, especially when it gets very dry in winter, humidifying solutions become a must for protecting classical guitars.
 The famous guitar maker Cordoba have a Humicase that is a hardshell case with built-in humidity control.
 While it is a sturdy case in its own right, the humidity control feature makes it all the more valuable.
 Check in on Amazon